-The moment we brought home our new Canary Flex Wi-Fi security camera to begin our hands-on review, the following three things happened:
+The moment I brought home the new Canary Flex Wi-Fi security camera to begin a hands-on review, the following three things were spoken:

 “Hey, is that a new doorbell camera?”

 “I thought we already had a doorbell camera.”

 The youngsters in the house had a point; the Canary Flex indoor/outdoor security camera does look like it could be a great stand-in for a video doorbell, as it already closely resembles Google’s Nest Hello.
 (Read our full Nest Hello Doorbell review.)

 But, though the similarities are evident, the Flex is no doorbell camera.
 It is, however, a powerful smart home security tool that provided almost unprecedented flexibility and impressive coverage during my testing.